Serialcomms/COM-Port-Enumeration-VBA/Ribbon/HowTo.md

 <summary>Adding / Removing COM Ports</summary>
 <p>

-If possible, check that adding and removing COM Ports updates the worksheet correctly
+If possible, check that adding and removing COM Ports updates the worksheet and controls correctly

 Click the label above the combo box, or re-select the combo box to re-scan available ports.